 I’m not getting rid of digital.
 Not by a long shot.
 Besides the fact that records are obviously, absolutely not portable, I’m not going to buy every single album based on songs on my playlists.
 Another reason I love digital is that I have been burned so many times by liking a single, only to fork over cash and have the full album completely suck.
 Try before you buy is where digital really shines.

 What I won’t be doing though is engaging in audiophile dick swinging.
 Music that you love sounds good no matter what.
 Remember, it’s the song that counts.
 If the song is shitty, then it’s shitty no matter the format.
 If there is a song you don’t like, you’re never going to like it regardless if it’s on vinyl, CD, or Spotify.

 If you love that song though … man.
-You’ll listen to it no matter if the sound it pristine and clear it sounds, or crackly, warbley, and hollow.
+You’ll listen to it no matter if it sounds full, pristine and clear, or hollow, crackly, warbled and hollow.

 - A Realistic “walkman” with a three band EQ which sounded amazing but would break if you simply looked at it the wrong way.